 Why is it important to file GSTR 3B?

-- Not filing GSTR-3B may invite penalty of 18% per year
+- Not filing GSTR-3B may invite the penalty of 18% per year

 - GSTR 3B is required for preparation of filing further GST returns.